Embracing the Fighter's Spirit

 What do you have in common with a fighter?

 Mental toughness, honesty, hard work, virtuosity, patience, and persistence are just some of the things that help the greatest martial artists persevere through their darkest hours, coming out of the toughest challenges with a winning spirit.
-The doses of challenges we get in training are what give us that extra burst of strife in our most demanding moments, on and off the training floor.
+The doses of challenges we get in training are what give us that extra burst of ambition in our most demanding moments, on and off the training floor.
 This is likely one of the reasons that one of the go-to reading assignments in business schools around the world is The Art of War.
 Written by the martial artists, general, and philosopher Miyamoto Musashi, it supports the notion that even if you don’t train martial arts, implementing some of the same martial arts philosophies can be a game-changer.

 Whether or not you ever want to train to perform martial arts in the ring is not as relevant as the life skills one takes away from the practice.
 Many of the skills and tactics fighters possess can be harnessed and interpreted off the floor.
 I believe that every human has a fighting spirit.
 We are all fighters, and we can all make use of the fighter inside to enhance virtually every part of our life.